 To stop microfiber towels from stinking manufactures treat them with silver nanoparticles.
 When wet the silver releases ions and the ions kill the bacteria and stop the bad smells.

-Well that's the theory anyway.
-But they do still start to stink after a while, it seems the silver nanotechnology has it's limits.
+Microfiber travel towels do still start to stink after a while, it seems the silver nanotechnology has its limits.

 And there’s more…